Important Change to Graduation Events

 Intent to Commence and/or Graduate

-Intent to Graduate form deadline dates are available online at apu.edu/calendar/academic.
-In general, the Intent to Graduate form is due 90 days before the anticipated graduation date.
+Intent to Commence and/or Graduate form deadline dates are available online at apu.edu/calendar/academic.
+In general, the Intent to Commence and/or Graduate form is due 90 days before the anticipated graduation date.

 Tickets are required for all guests to attend commencement.
 An allotted number of tickets will be distributed to graduating students in their graduation apparel mailing.
 The allotted number of tickets will be determined by the number of graduates.
 Therefore, it is subject to change for each ceremony.
 Additional tickets are not available and cannot be purchased.